 Some of the Terrell family moved to Ireland, but this topic is not covered in this excerpt.
 Another 65 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become powerful new nations.
 Among early immigrants of the Terrell surname to cross the Atlantic and come to North America were:

-Terrell Settlers in the United States in the 17th Century
+Terrell Settlers in United States in the 17th Century

-Terrell Settlers in the United States in the 18th Century
+Terrell Settlers in United States in the 18th Century

-Terrell Settlers in the United States in the 19th Century
+Terrell Settlers in United States in the 19th Century

 The Terrell Family Crest was acquired from the Houseofnames.com archives.
 The Terrell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 19 December 2014 at 14:42.